satya164/babel-test/README.md

 I like to use fixture files instead of snapshots for testing my babel plugins because it's easier to read with proper syntax highlighting.
 But I missed the features of snapshots, i.e. creating and updating snapshots with press of a key.
 It was too annoying to copy paste transformed code from the terminal every time.
 So I wanted to make something which integrates with Jest's snapshot feature.

 I also felt that the current solutions add too much abstraction and I wanted to make something simpler.
+The tool is fairly simple and works with [Jest](https://jestjs.io/) (recommended) or any testing framework which provides the `describe` and `it` global functions, such as [Mocha](https://mochajs.org/).

 ## Installation